ThiagoPereiraUFV/Tetris/README.md

-# Tetris v1.0 by Thiago Marinho Pereira
+## Tetris v1.0 by Thiago Marinho Pereira

-Run the game typing make on Linux Terminal
+Run the game typing "make" without quotes on your Linux Terminal

 You must have to install the ncurses library usiong the next command: